 Call an Attorney

 One of the most controversial negotiated issues in divorce proceedings is how property gets divided.
 Some couples work out their issues; others refuse to let cooler heads prevail.
-Your spouse may decide the way to act out their aggression is withholding your personal property.
+Your spouse may decide the best way to act out their aggression is withholding your personal property.

 Now, you are faced with trying to work out a time to get your belongings from your ex.
 If the divorce stretched the wedge between the two of you, this might not be simple.
 Nevertheless, you are entitled to your property, and there is a way for this to happen.